pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/config.md

 Project level configuration is defined inside the project folder's `Pulumi.yaml` file using one's favorite editor.

 {{% notes "info" %}}
 At this time, the `pulumi config set` command does not support project level configuration.
 Therefore the configuration values are entered directly in the `Pulumi.yaml` file.
 Also, project level configuration only supports clear text configuration.
-Support for secrets and other features are planned.
+Support for [pulumi config](https://github.com/pulumi/pulumi/issues/12041) and [project-level secrets](https://github.com/pulumi/pulumi/issues/11549) and other features are planned.
 {{% /notes %}}

 Project level configuration supports both simple and structured configuraion as described in the sections above.
 However, structured config needs to include a `value` keyword.
 The following example shows what the project level configuration (inside `Pulumi.yaml`) looks like based on the examples shown above.